agilepro/baroque/README.md

 Gatsby is an open source framework freely available for use.
 It stores the site as source files that can be managed in GitHub.
 It generates a static site that can be hosted on any web server without needing any special capabilities of the server.
 These points:

-* __Collaboration__: Managing of source through GitHub means that any number of people can be given access to Github, and can work on the site simultaneously.
+* __Collaboration__: Managing of source through GitHub means that any number of people can be given access to GitHub, and can work on the site simultaneously.
 * __Versioning__: All versions from the  are preserved in history, and can be recalled.
 Anything accidentally deleted in the tip revision can be easily recovered from history.
-* __Offline__: Github allows developers to "pull" a local copy for working without needing to work online.
+* __Offline__: GitHub allows developers to "pull" a local copy for working without needing to work online.
 * __Static Site__: The final website is also simply a bunch of files that can be installed simply by putting the files on the server.
 * __Markdown__: Gatsby will automatically convert markdown files to web files.
 The author then specifies the text in markdown which is very simple to do, and does not have to write HTML which is complex and cumbersome.
-* __Stylesheets__: there is no restriction on the stying of the pages.
+* __Stylesheets__: there is no restriction on the styling of the pages.
 Stylesheets and graphics are used in the same way as any web page.
 Gatsby does not force any particular style on the site.
-* __React__: Gatsby is based on the powerful React platform, and thus if we wish we can make use of spcial React components.
+* __React__: Gatsby is based on the powerful React platform, and thus if we wish we can make use of special React components.
 For example, the "donate" button is one of those components.

 Converting the site to Gatsby took about 20 hours of time, and the completed new site is a complete reformat of all pages.
 That is why all the pages use a consistent font face and size throughout.